 One thing that many people don’t realize is that with the extra hormones your body is producing, pregnant women are more likely to get yeast infections!
 Not fun, especially while on vacation.

-So if you happen to be traveling to a warmer climate, where you’ll be doing a lot of swimming, it’s a really good idea to pack an extra swimsuit or two.
+So, if you happen to be traveling to a warmer climate where you’ll be doing a lot of swimming, it’s a really good idea to pack an extra swimsuit or 2.

 That way as soon as you are done swimming, you can slip into a dry suit that will help prevent you from getting a yeast infection.

-About an hour from home you realize that you forgot your pregnancy pillow that you sleep with every night.
+Now, imagine this.
+You’re about an hour from home when you realize that you forgot your pregnancy pillow that you sleep with every night!
 Cue instant rush of emotions, and the waterworks.

 Simply request another pillow from the hotel staff.